Top Rated Assault and Battery Attorney VA

 The domestic violence assault & battery offense is a common type of assault & battery according to Va Code Section 18.2-57.2.
-A domestic violence assault & battery is committed against a family or household member.
+Domestic violence, assault & battery is committed against a family or household member.
 It is a misdemeanor criminal offense unless the defendant has prior convictions.
-Family and household members include people who have children together and people who have lived together in the past year.
+Family and household members include people with children who have lived together in the past year.

 Assault & Battery Allegations Require Skilled Legal Representation

-If you have been arrested for assault & battery then you need a skilled, experienced Virginia Assault and Battery Lawyer.
+If you have been arrested for assault & battery, then you need a skilled, experienced Virginia Assault and Battery Lawyer.
 We examine the facts of your case, the circumstances surrounding your arrest, and the evidence the prosecution will attempt to use against you at trial.
-We can help you understand the allegation you are facing and the possible defenses of your case, which may include self-defense, mutual combat or lack of intent to name a few.
+We can help you understand the allegation you are facing and the possible defenses of your case, which may include self-defense, mutual combat or lack of intent.

 Self-Defense & Defense of Others in an Assault & Battery Case

 Self-defense and the defense of others are common defenses to assault and battery cases.
 Self-defense does not allow one to use as much force as he wants to defend himself.
-The force used in self-defense must be reasonable when compared to the threat posed by the other individual.
-In order to establish self-defense, an accused must generally show a threat of unlawful force or harm against them and a real, honest perceived fear of harm.
-The doctrine of self-defense does have a number of other limitations.
+The force used in self-defense must be reasonably compared to the threat the other individual poses.
+To establish self-defense, an accused must generally show a threat of unlawful force or harm against them and a real, honest, perceived fear of harm.
+The doctrine of self-defense does have several other limitations.

 Sexual Battery Jury Trial NOT GUILTY DISMISSAL

 Riley & Wells Attorneys-At-Law represented a client who was arrested for Sexual Battery.
 Our client maintained his innocence from beginning to end.
 A conviction for sexual battery is not only obviously a criminal offense, but it often leads to a term of incarceration, and due to recent changes in the law, registration on the Sex Offender database.
 The primary issue came down to what is referred to as the credibility of the witnesses.
 Our client exercised his right to trial by jury.
-After a day long trial, the jury returned a verdict of NOT GUILTY.
-Our client was relieved to be able to move on with his live and to have been cleared of the incident.
+After a day-long trial, the jury returned a verdict of NOT GUILTY.
+Our client was relieved to move on with his life and have been cleared of the incident.
 Contact us if you need help with your case.
 We can help!

 6/20/2019 | Updated 1/22/2022